algorithmiaio/dev-center/_pages/model-deployment/tensorflow.md

 Before you get started deploying your pre-trained model on Algorithmia, there are a few things you'll want to do first:

 ### Save your Pre-Trained Model
+You'll want to do the training and saving of your model on your local machine, or the platform you're using for training, before you deploy it to production on the Algorithmia platform.

 After training your Tensorflow model, you'll need to save it, along with its assets and variables.

-You'll want to do the training and saving of your model on your local machine, or whatever platform you're using for training, before you deploy it for production on the Algorithmia platform.

 There are a few ways to save models in different versions of Tensorflow, but below, we'll use the <a href="https://www.tensorflow.org/api_docs/python/tf/saved_model">SavedModel</a> method that works with multiple versions - from Tensorflow 1.2 to the current version.